btelwy/awesome-romhacking/README.md

 * [IDA Free](https://hex-rays.com/ida-free) - The free (and thus limited) version of IDA Pro, used for reverse engineering and development. 🐧🍎🪟
 * [IDA Pro](https://hex-rays.com/ida-pro) - The fully-featured version of IDA Free. 🐧🍎🪟💸
 ### Graphics Editors
-* [CrystalTile2](https://www.romhacking.net/utilities/818) - Contains many tools for DS hacking, but is also helpful as a general tile editor. 🪟
+* [Crystal Tile 2](https://www.romhacking.net/utilities/818) - Contains many tools for DS hacking, but is also helpful as a general tile editor. 🪟
 ### Translation
 * [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2) - A "general purpose game translation project manager" for making fan translations.